openstack/skyline-console/docs/en/develop/3-10-FormItem-introduction.md

       ![volume-select-table](/docs/zh/develop/images/form/volume-select-table.png)

   - `tab-select-table`
-    - 带有 Tab 的表格型选择表单项
+    - select table with tabs
-    - `isMulti`，配置是否为多选
+    - `isMulti`, whether is multi select
-    - 以申请浮动 IP 选择 Qos`src/pages/network/containers/FloatingIp/actions/Allocate.jsx`为例
+    - Take choose qos when allocate fip as an example `src/pages/network/containers/FloatingIp/actions/Allocate.jsx` :
-      - 分当前项目、共享的 QoS，如果用户具有管理员权限，也具有所有 QoS 标签项
+      - There is current project qos & shared qos & all qos(if is admin)

       ```javascript
       {